derek-knox/Coding-For-Designers/book/JavaScript/Operators.md

 Expressions are synonymous with values.
 Values by themselves are useful, but they're more so when they can be *operated* on.
 Put another way, being able to assign, combine, and access values is useful.

 JavaScript provides certain reserved keywords and special characters that fall into this operator category.
-There are over 50 but with our subset approach we only care about 14.
+There are over 50 but with our subset approach we only care about 15.
 You know most of them already from math class.
 Bonus.
-Additionally, there is an extemely useful character that's not technically an operator but might as well be.
+Additionally, there is an extremely useful character that's not technically an operator but might as well be.
 We'll start there.
 Welcome to the *dot* (`.`).

 ### Dot Notation